jyoung7834/reading-notes/README.md

 ## My name is Jacqueline but please call me *Jacque*.
 [Here is my page](https://jyoung7834.github.io/reading-notes/)

+This is my favorite quote by Dr. Wayne Dyer:
+> When you change the way you look at things, the things you look at change.

 ## These are my reading notes
 ### Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.
 ### Mastering Markdown in Github